 Cold temperatures and short daylight hours usher in dormancy and, like hibernating animals, trees and shrubs turn their energy use down to its lowest setting and settle in to snooze until spring.

 You may associate winter with staying inside and doing your own bit of hibernating, but arborists take advantage of the season to work on trees.
-Many Connecticut tree care companies are less busy in winter, so if your trees need winter pruning you can usually get an appointment more quickly than at other times of the year.
+In fact, we are just as busy during the winter months as we are during the summer.

 Does winter weather affect when you can prune?